ThuyNT13/d3-practice/README.md

   - `d3.select("body")` function utilizes CSS selectors to select DOM elements, in this case, the `<body>` element.
   - `.selectAll("p")` selects all paragraph elements and *returns them*.
-  - `.data(theData)` binds/joins the array of data to the *selection elements returned*, in this case the `<p>` elements.
+  - `.data(theData)` operator binds/joins the array of data to the *selection elements returned*, in this case the `<p>` elements.
   - `.enter()` dynamically creates placeholder references corresponding to the number of data passed in through  `.data(theData)`, in the event that the number of DOM elements does not match the number of data points from the array.
   - `.append()`creates the DOM elements for the placeholder references created by `enter()` and appends to the `<body>` element.
   - `.text(function(d) { return d });` adds data as text for each of the *selection elements*.

 ### SVG viewport and basic shapes

 SVG is written in XML.
-From the example below, it looks very familiar to HTML with the SVG tag and its properties and values pairing.
-The code below sets up the SVG viewport with the SVG tag.
-The line script renders a line on the page.
+The SVG element sets up the SVG viewport, defining the dimensions.
+The line element renders a line on the page with the coordinate and style attributes.
 Note that wherever the line overextends outside the viewport, that portion will not be visible.
 Overview of basic SVG shapes here: [SVG Basic Shapes and D3.js](https://www.dashingd3js.com/svg-basic-shapes-and-d3js)

 ```html
 <svg width="50" height="50">